juhaku/utoipa/utoipa-redoc/README.md

 # Customization

-Utoipa-redoc enables full customizaton support for [Redoc][redoc] according to what can be customized by modifying the HTML template and [configuration options][Self#configuration].
+Utoipa-redoc enables full customizaton support for [Redoc][redoc] according to what can be customized by modifying the HTML template and [configuration options](#configuration).

 The default [HTML template][redoc_html_quickstart] can be fully overridden to ones liking with `Redoc::custom_html` method.
 The HTML template **must** contain **`$spec`** and **`$config`**